 GET OUR BOOK IN 48 HOURS

-What Exactly Is Tenkara Fishing?
+What Is Tenkara Fishing?

-Tenkara fly fishing is a simple but effective technique that comes from inland Japan and involves just a tenkara rod, a line, and a fly.
+Tenkara fly fishing is a simple but effective skill that comes from inland Japan and involves just a tenkara rod, a line, and a fly.
 No reel, no line guides, no backpack full of gear and tools.
 It strips fly fishing back to the bare minimum in a starkly beautiful way.

-Why You Should Try Tenkara Fly Fishing
+Reasons Try Tenkara Fly Fishing

 We think there are many different reasons why you should give tenkara fly fishing a go!
 See if we can convince you: